Kongesque/locus/README.md

 - **Higher (>60%)**: Only counts objects the model is extremely sure about.

 ### Database
-Jobs are stored in `tasks.db` (SQLite).
+Jobs are stored in `instance/tasks.db` (SQLite).
 The database schema is automatically migrated on app startup.